Back to blog

 Double-check the header syntax

-Ensure the header name and value are correctly formatted, with a colon (":") separating the name and value.
-Also, ensure no extra spaces or typos in the header name or value.
+Ensure the header name and value are correctly formatted, with a colon (":") separating them.
+Also, look out for extra spaces or typos, especially when you pass multiple headers.

 Verify if the header is supported